Starting Seeds Indoors - Diane's Flower Seeds

 Seed Starting Equipment

-1. Seed flats -- I like the plastic ones with separate cells.
+1. Seed flats.
+I like the plastic ones with separate cells.

-3. Mister (spray bottle) -- To moisten the soil while the seeds are germinating.
+3. Mister (spray bottle) to moisten the soil while the seeds are germinating.

-4. Rack to put the flats on -- Rubbermaid makes a 4-tier storage rack with enough space between the shelves to let in the sunlight.
+4. Rack to put the flats on.
+Rubbermaid makes a 4-tier storage rack with enough space between the shelves to let in the sunlight.
 You can attach grow lights, if necessary.

-5. South or east-facing window -- If you don't have enough sunlight, hang fluorescent tube lights 4" above the tops of the seedlings.
+5. South or east-facing window.
+If you don't have enough sunlight, hang fluorescent tube lights 4" above the tops of the seedlings.
 Leave them on for up to 12-16 hours a day.
 Plants need darkness at night to rest from growing.

-6. Fan -- Good air circulation prevents damping-off disease.
+6. Fan.
+Good air circulation prevents damping-off disease.

-7. Liquid fertilizer -- I prefer a liquid organic fertilizer or Schultz brand liquid plant food.
+7. Liquid fertilizer.
+I prefer a liquid organic fertilizer or Schultz brand liquid plant food.
 Miracle Grow is too strong for young seedlings, but it works fine for transplants in the garden.

 Indoor Seed Starting Tips